c4almash/universityChat/Phase4/IndividualReports.md

    the problem have already been fixed.
 I also resolve a lot of merge conflicts so that pull requests can be accepted.

+## g3abby

+ * My most significant individual contribution is to help in the front-end development.
+ * I learned web programming languages, html, javascript, and css.
+And some basic knowledge of node.js.
+ * My main strength being in the team is that I know my ability and tried my best to assist team members to write good codes.
+I did a lot of write ups and helped communicate with TA and professor.
+ * I could have spent more time to learn and understand the underlying logic and framework of our project, so that I could work at the same pace with my teammates.

 ...